-As counselors we often hear the following statements when it comes to teenage depression:
+As counselors we often hear the following statements when it comes to asking if their teenager is depressed:

 These are just a few of the things we hear from parents when they call to get counseling for their son’s or daughter’s depressive symptoms.
 These behaviors should be occurring for two weeks or more for it to potentially be depression.
 If your teen is only displaying these symptoms every once in a while, then it’s likely manageable by you and your teen.
 But your teenager may be depressed if you see the following signs in their behavior: